IBM/Blockchain_for_TelcoRoaming/README.md

 ```

 ## 2. Deploy the Business Network Archive using Composer Playground

+Hyperledger Composer is a programming model containing a modeling language, and a set of APIs to quickly define and deploy business networks and applications that allow participants to send transactions that exchange assets.
+You can experience Hyperledger Composer with the browser-based UI called Hyperledger Composer Playground.
+Playground is available as a hosted version (no install necessary) or a local install (good for editing and testing sample business networks offline).

 Open [Composer Playground](http://composer-playground.mybluemix.net/), by default the Basic Sample Network is imported.
 If you have previously used Playground, be sure to clear your browser local storage by running `localStorage.clear()` in your browser Console.